decentraland/auth-server/README.md

 {
   type: 'recover-response',
   payload: {
-    requestId: 'some request id (a random uuid)'
+    requestId: 'some request id (a random uuid)',
-    message: {
-      type: 'signature'
+    type: 'signature',
     data: 'data to be signed on the browser'
-    }
   }
 }
 ```